-1. Alcohol Concentration.
+- 1. Alcohol Concentration.
 No driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.04 or greater.
-Drivers who test greater than 0.04 will be taken out of service and will be subject to evaluation by a professional and retesting at the driver's expense.

-- 2. Alcohol Possession.
-No driver shall be on duty or operate a CMV while the driver possesses alcohol. - On-Duty Use.
+Drivers who test greater than 0.04 will be taken out of service and will be subject to evaluation by a professional and retesting at the driver's expense. - 2.
+Alcohol Possession.
+No driver shall be on duty or operate a CMV while the driver possesses alcohol. - 3.
+On-Duty Use.
 No driver shall use alcohol while performing safety-sensitive functions. - 4.
 Pre-Duty Use.
 No driver shall perform safety-sensitive functions within four (4) hours after using alcohol. - 5.
 Use Following an Accident.
-No driver required to take a post-accident test shall use alcohol for eight (8) hours following the accident, or until the driver undergoes a post-accident alcohol test, whichever occurs first. - 6.
+No driver required to take a post-accident test shall use alcohol for eight (8) hours following the accident, or until he or she undergoes a post-accident alcohol test, whichever occurs first. - 6.
 Refusal to Submit to a Required Test.
 No driver shall refuse to submit to an alcohol or controlled substances test required by post-accident, random, reasonable suspicion, return-to-duty, or follow-up testing requirements.
 A verified adulterated or substituted drug test shall be considered a refusal to test. - 7.
 Use of Controlled Substances.
-No driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions when the driver uses any controlled substance, except when the use is pursuant to instructions (which have been presented to the school district) from a licensed medical practitioner who is familiar with the driver's medical history and has advised the driver that the substance does not adversely affect the driver's ability to safely operate a CMV.
+No driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions when the driver uses any controlled substance, except when the use is pursuant to instructions (which have been presented to the charter school) from a licensed physician who has advised the driver that the substance does not adversely affect the driver's ability to safely operate a CMV.
 Controlled substance includes medical cannabis, regardless of whether the driver is enrolled in the state registry program. - 8.
 Positive, Adulterated, or Substituted Test for Controlled Substance.
 No driver shall report for duty, remain on duty, or perform a safety-sensitive function if the driver tests positive for controlled substances, including medical cannabis, or has adulterated or substituted a test specimen for controlled substances. - 9.
 General Prohibition.
-Drivers are also subject to the general policies and procedures of the school district that prohibit possession, transfer, sale, exchange, reporting to work under the influence of drugs or alcohol, and consumption of drugs or alcohol while at work or while on school district premises or operating any school district vehicle, machinery, or equipment.
+Drivers are also subject to the general policies and procedures of the charter school which prohibit the possession, transfer, sale, exchange, reporting to work under the influence of drugs or alcohol, and consumption of drugs or alcohol while at work or while on charter school premises or operating any charter school vehicle, machinery, or equipment.